sdegenaar/zenify/README.md

 )
 // Only rebuilds when controller.update(['specific-section']) is called
 ```
+## Credits
+Zenify draws inspiration from several excellent state management libraries:
+- **GetX** by Jonny Borges - For the intuitive reactive syntax and dependency injection approach
+- **Provider** by Remi Rousselet - For context-based dependency inheritance concepts
+- **Riverpod** by Remi Rousselet - For improved type safety and testability patterns

 ## Community & Support
 - **Found a bug?** [Open an issue](https://github.com/sdegenaar/zenify/issues)
 - **Have an idea?** [Start a discussion](https://github.com/sdegenaar/zenify/discussions)